Eagle Rank Requirements

 - Family Life

-You must choose only one merit badge listed in items g and j.
-If you have earned more than one of the badges listed in items g and j, choose one and list the remaining badges to make your total of 21.
+You must choose only one merit badge listed in items h, i, and k.
+If you have earned more than one of the badges listed in items h, i, and k, choose one and list the remaining badges to make your total of 21.

-- While a Life Scout, serve actively for a period of six months in your unit in one or more of the following positions of responsibility:
+- While a Life Scout, serve actively in your unit for a period of six months in one or more of the following positions of responsibility.
+List only those position served after your Life board of review date.

 While a Life Scout, plan, develop, and give leadership to others in a service project helpful to any religious institution, any school, or your community.
 (The project must benefit an organization other than Boy Scouting.)
 A project proposal must be approved by the organization benefiting from the effort, your unit leader and unit committee, and the council or district before you start.
 You must use the Eagle Scout Service Project Workbook, BSA publication No. 512-927, in meeting this requirement.
 (To learn more about the Eagle Scout service project, see the Guide to Advancement, topics 220.127.116.11 through 18.104.22.168.)